-It is the constant fear of abandonment that compels him to cling on to a relationship he desperately needs for his sanity.
+The constant fear of abandonment compels him to cling on to a relationship which he desperately needs for his sanity.

 In the Arctic the magnificent beauty of the Northern Lights triumph over the darkness and loneliness in his heart.